franck-benault/creditCardFraudDetection/README.md

 This is due to the fact that debit cards have less possibilities about e-commerce, about booking.
 For this example the imbalanced is higher.

-This work is based on credit card transactions because it was more simple to achieve some significant results.
+This work is based on credit card transactions because it was simpler to achieve some significant results.

 ## How to manage imbalanced data